 There are six grand tournaments held across Japan each year.
 Each tournament starts and ends on a Sunday and lasts 15 days each.
 Three of the six yearly tournaments are held in Tokyo and one tournament each for Osaka, Nagoya, and Fukuoka.

 Banzuke: A banzuke is a list of competing wrestlers listed according to their current rank for an upcoming grand tournament.

 Basho: A basho is a tournament or the venue where a tournament will be held.

 Chankonabe: Chankonabe is the main diet of wrestlers.
-It’s a high protein stew which wrestlers eat in large quantities to help them gain weight.
+It’s a high-protein stew that wrestlers eat in large quantities to help them gain weight.

 Chonmage: Have you ever wondered what the hairstyle wrestlers have is called?
 That topknot hairstyle is called a chonmage.
 The hairstyle has only fairly recently become popular with sumo wrestlers.
-It was first popularized during the Edo Period where it was mostly worn by samurai’s.
+It was first popularized during the Edo Period, where it was mostly worn by samurai.

-Dohyo: A dohyo is the ring where a bout takes place.
+Dohyo: A dohyo is a ring where a bout takes place.

 Gyoji: A gyoji is a professional sumo referee.